A wooden gavel is pictured from above, resting on a light grey marble surface.

 Update – March 1, 2023

-Our first group of 16 Educating Dalit Lawyers (EDL) scholarship recipients started classes on Monday, February 27th, 2023.
+Our first cohort of 16 Educating Dalit Lawyers (EDL) scholarship recipients started classes on Monday, February 27, 2023.
 They are attending the three best law campuses in Nepal, each affiliated with Tribhuvan University.

 Each student is being paired with a mentor human rights lawyer, with immersive networking activities being organized in partnership with Dignity Initiative that will ensure these students receive exposure to Nepal’s legislative process in action and connections with individuals and organizations focused on improving the status of Dalit communities throughout the country.